-The basic premise of the Berry Ratio's application is that the functional profile of the tested controlled entity, i.e. functions performed, risks assumed and assets owned, should be congruent with the functional profile of the uncontrolled comparable entities.
-In some instances, a controlled distributor may perform fewer functions as its parent is in charge of marketing research and campaign, as well as customer and technical support.38 Therefore, it is important to ensure both functional and financial comparability: to align both the functions performed and the comparable cost base.39
+The basic premise of the Berry Ratio's application is that the functional profile of the tested controlled entity, i.e. functions performed, risks assumed and assets owned, should be congruent with functional profile of the uncontrolled comparable entities.
+In some instances, controlled distributors may perform fewer functions as its parent is in charge of marketing research and campaign, as well as customer and technical support.
+Therefore, it is important to ensure both functional and financial comparability: to align both the functions performed and the comparable cost base.
+The base of the Berry Ratio's application is that the functional profile of the tested controlled entity, i.e. functions performed, risks assumed and assets owned, should be congruent with functional profile of the uncontrolled comparable entities.
+In some instances, controlled distributors may perform fewer functions as its parent is in charge of marketing research and campaign, as well as customer and technical support.

-The IRS APA Study Guide suggests to use caution in the application of Berry Ratio when the level of operating expenses to sales are low, i.e. less than 10 percent - 15 percent, as in practicality this results in high values of Berry Ratio.
-40 Therefore, it is worth examining the ratio of operating expenses to sales across comparable distributors/service providers to verify functional comparability.
-It should be noted that a number of factors, such as timing of the expenditures,
+The IRS APA Study Guide suggests to use caution in the application of Berry Ratio when the level of operating expenses to sales are low, i.e. less than 10 percent-15 percent, as in practicality this results in high values of Berry Ratio.
+38 Therefore, it is worth examining the ratio of operating expenses to sales across comparable distributors/services providers to verify functional comparability.
+It should be noted that a number of factors, such as timing of the expenditures, business cycles and demand conditions, may impact operating expenses to sales ratio.39